 Military Service is compulsory for all male citizens and is divided into two categories that concern conscripts and reservists.
 The conscript service lasts 24 months, and commences in the year that individuals reach the age of 18.
-From then on, male citizens who complete their 24-month compulsory conscript service, continue to serve in the armed forces as reservists until they reach the age of 50.
+From then on, male citizens who complete their 24 - month compulsory conscript service, continue to serve in the armed forces as reservists until they reach the age of 50.

-Pre-requisites for recruitment in the Cyprus Police
+Rrecruitments in the Cyprus Police

-When there are vacant positions to be filled in the Cyprus Police, these are published in the official gazette of the Republic of Cyprus and any interested individual may apply.
+Vacant positions to be filled in the Cyprus Police are published in the official gazette of the Republic of Cyprus and any Cypriot citizen may apply.
+All applicants have to fulfil certain criteria, related to education level and physical ability